MichaelTodd44/week-six/notes.md

 Even looking through the website I realized that they have no affiliation with the Criminal Court itself, and just documents the topics.
 They are also working with two Universities to make this goal possible.

+Here are the terms that can be related back and forth throughout the Old Bailey document. https://voyant-tools.org/?corpus=de82dd922fd01323a0ad7fd46f173cf8&query=proceedings&query=trial&query=court&mode=corpus&view=CollocatesGraph